pelkmanslab/CellProfilerPelkmans/doc/TESTS.md

 ### Handles-Injection

-CellProfiler modules accept a cell-array *handles* as an argument.
+CellProfiler modules accept a structure-array *handles* as an argument.
 Some processing is performed which alters *handles* and it is returned.

 One approach is to *record* examples of this in-state and out-state.
 Then, in the future, run the module again on this in-state.
 The out-state should be identical to previously.

-In practice, some rewriting of paths needs to occur, as filesystem paths will differ in the *handles* cell-array between environments:

-* **recording environment** - where in-state and out-state are recorded (one particular personal computer)
-* **testing environment** - for testing in the future (on Jenkins server, varying personal computers)

 The value of the test: